EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 How can I tell if an EDI vendor's price list reflects what I will actually pay?

 Compare written quotes that itemize every fee: usage, migration, mailbox, partner, support, and overage.
-Ask how billing units are calculated and whether they round up document sizes.
+Ask how billing units are calculated and whether the vendor rounds up document sizes.
 If charges are unclear, request clarification in writing before proceeding.

 Why do some EDI providers charge for every new trading partner or mailbox?